Aun-shahid/TherapEase/README.md

 ## Project Status

-TherapEase is in early development.
+MindScribe is in early development.
 Features are experimental, and improvements are ongoing.
 Contributions and feedback are welcome!

 ## Prerequisites

-Before running TherapEase, ensure you have:
+Before running MindScribe, ensure you have:

 -   Python 3.13
 -   Node.js 22.x and npm (for the test frontend)